-Aligning various objects and adjusting the spacing just right can seem pretty tedious and time-consuming.
-However, fortunately, Figma's "Smart selection" & "tidy" features enable you to do just that in bulk.
+Aligning various objects and adjusting the right spacing can seem tedious and time-consuming.
+However, fortunately, Figma’s “Smart selection” & “tidy” features enable you to do just that in bulk.

 With Figma, similar objects can be auto-arranged into a neat list or grid, bulk spaced, and reordered.

-It's essential to keep your file organized with a defined naming structure and hierarchy for all your layers.
-This task is made much quicker with Figma's "Rename Layers" model, enabling you to rename layers in bulk.
-You can rename each layer to be the same, have a number suffix, add a prefix to distinct names, or rename only part of the layer's name.
+Keeping your file organized with a defined naming structure and hierarchy for all your layers is essential.
+Figma’s “Rename Layers” model makes this task much quicker, enabling you to rename layers in bulk.
+You can rename each layer to be the same, have a number suffix, add a prefix to distinct names, or rename only part of the layer’s name.

 Let’s face it, having to look for a specific design or master component can sometimes be pretty time-consuming and may also lead to miscommunications and duplicacy.